Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ### Timing Configuration Rules

-The [Timing Manager](/firmware/arch/timing-manager.md) intiates sensor data acquisition (`Sensor Trigger`) every `EVENT_RATIO` PWM cycles.
+The [Timing Manager](/firmware/arch/timing-manager.md) initiates sensor data acquisition (`Sensor Trigger`) every `EVENT_RATIO` PWM cycles.
 Tasks are allowed to run, at most, one time between `Sensor Trigger` events.
 This means that the system configuration must be carefully considered to ensure satisfactory task timing.

 For `Post-Sensor Mode`, the following three inequalities should be satisfied: